nicole-mathias/exercises/machine-learning/README.md

 To complete the exercise, you can either:

 1. fork the repo and submit a pull request with your solution, or
-2. import the notebook into your own Google Colab environment and share the notebook with @mando
+2. import the notebook into your own Google Colab environment and share the notebook with mando@gradient.works

 If neither of those work, email mando@gradient.works and we'll figure something out.